 Maximum Security Deposit

-There is no limit to how much landlords can charge as a security deposit in the state of Georgia.
+There is no limit to how much landlords can charge as a security deposit in the state of Georgia according to Georgia law.
+Landlords are also not required to pay interest on the deposit.

-It may, however, be in your best interests to charge a reasonable security deposit amount.
-This will keep your rental unit desirable to prospective tenants and therefore lower your vacancy rates.
+It may, however, be in the landlord's best interest to put a reasonable security deposit amount in your lease agreement.
+This will keep their rental unit desirable to any prospective tenant and therefore lower your vacancy rates.

-Charging the equivalent of one- or two months’ rent as a security deposit should suffice for most rental units under the Georgia security deposit laws.
+Charging the equivalent of one or two month's rent as a security deposit in the rental agreement should suffice for most rental units under the Georgia security deposit laws.

 Additional Security Deposits

-Georgia law also allows landlords to charge an additional pet deposit.
-Like any other security deposit, a pet deposit helps ensure that the tenant won’t allow their pet to damage the rental premises.
+Georgia also allows landlords to charge an additional pet deposit.
+Like any other security deposit, a pet deposit helps ensure that the tenant won’t allow their pet to damage the rental property.

 The security deposit may or may not be refundable at the end of the lease term.